The EveryDaySafe programme

 Complete the Mentoring for Development eLearning

 The EveryDaySafe self-assurance project ran in May-June 2024, with a pilot involving seven departments across the University.
-A report on the pilot and consultations is being submitted to the Safety Executive Group in July.
+The Safety Executive Group subsequently approved its roll-out.
+Roll-out is now dependent on the identification, resourcing and implementation of a suitable platform/systems solution.

 • enable teams to increase their own awareness